olohmann/generator-ng-ts/README.md

 ## Features

-* Creates a full-blown Angular/TypeScript project setup.
-Including a gulpfile that is able to generate a [tsconfig.json](https://github.com/Microsoft/TypeScript/wiki/tsconfig.json) file for maxiumum editor compatibilty.
-No gulpfile compiler magic!
-It simply calls your installed TypeScript compiler which automatically picks up the `tsconfig.json` file.
+* Creates a **complete Angular/TypeScript project setup**.
+Including a gulpfile that is able to maintain a standard  [tsconfig.json](https://github.com/Microsoft/TypeScript/wiki/tsconfig.json) file for maxiumum editor compatibilty.
+There is no gulpfile TypeScript compiler magic involved!
+The gulp build task simply calls your installed TypeScript compiler which automatically picks up the setup in the `tsconfig.json` file.

-* Supports Angular sub-generators.
+* Supports **Angular sub-generators**.
 So far directives, controllers and modules are covered.

-* It is server agnostic and just creates static HTML, JavaScript and CSS files.
-That is, this generator does not rely on Node.JS or ASP.NET 5.
+* It is **server framework agnostic**.
+That is, it just creates static HTML, JavaScript and CSS files in a sub-directory of your choice (e.g. `public` or `wwwroot`).
+Thus you can use the generator to in combination with a Node.JS or ASP.NET 5 backend.

-* Adheres to established community guidelines.
-That is the structure and coding aims for compatibilty with [John Papa](http://www.johnpapa.net/)'s excellent [Angular styleguide]().
+* Adheres to established **community guidelines**.
+That is, the structure and coding aims for compatibilty with [John Papa](http://www.johnpapa.net/)'s excellent [Angular styleguide](https://github.com/johnpapa/angular-styleguide).

-* Adopts some of the infrastructure components of [John Papa](http://www.johnpapa.net/)'s [HotTowel generator](https://github.com/johnpapa/generator-hottowel), but tries to avoid much of the template-throw-away-code.
+* Adopts some of the infrastructure components of [John Papa](http://www.johnpapa.net/)'s [HotTowel generator](https://github.com/johnpapa/generator-hottowel), but tries to avoid the template-throw-away-code.

-## Missing Features
+## Currently Missing Features

-Some features that might be added in future releases:
+Features for future releases:

 * Complete minification flow (including vendor components)
 * LESS support
-* Unit testing item templates & gulp tasks
+* Item templates & gulp tasks for (unit) testing

 ## Getting Started